sduoers/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Welcome to the official GitHub page of Suleyman Demirel University's (Kaskelen, Kazakhstan) cybersecurity lab.
+Welcome to the official GitHub page of Suleyman Demirel University's Open Exploration & Research in Security Laboratory (SDUOERS).

+PS: If you have not already guessed SDUOERS is kind a inspired by the terminology "sudoers".
+(You Google what sudoers mean in security context)